esamattis/backbone.viewmaster/README.md

 work also with arrays of views.
 There is no separate concept of layouts or list views.
 It's just a humble Backbone view boosted with nesting capabilities.

+The main idea behind Backbone.ViewMaster is that views should be small and independent building components of application UI.

 # Download